-3.1 SETTING THE WATER LEVEL
+SETTING THE WATER LEVEL

 The aquarium has been designed to allow the internal water level to be set at two different heights.
-The water's surface can be brought to the top of the aquarium making it invisible to the eye.
+The water's surface can be brought to the top of the tank making it invisible to the eye.
 In order to do this simply place the provided acrylic strip inside the top of the filtration weir.
-(Fig.4)

-When cleaning the tank, or adding/removing jellyfish, you may find it easier to lower the water level slightly.
+When cleaning the tank or adding/removing jellyfish, you may find it easier to lower the water level slightly.
 This can be done by removing the acrylic strip from the top of the weir.
-Please take note that removing the acrylic strip will increase the water level in the filtration chambers.
+Please take not that removing the acrylic strip will increase the water level in the filtration section.